pgigis/sigcomm2021-offnets-artifacts/datasets/README.md

 * HTTP GET Responses
 * HTTPS GET Responses

-We provide a detailed documentation, on how to download and process the Rapid7 dataset [here](https://github.com/pgigis/sigcomm2021-offnets-artifacts/tree/readme/datasets).

-Except the Rapid7 certificates we also used TLS certificate data derived from an active scan that we conducted in Nov.
-2019 but also from the [Censys](https://censys.io/) platflorm.
-You can read more on how to obtain Research access to the Censys platform [here](https://support.censys.io/hc/en-us/articles/360038761891-Research-Access-to-Censys-Data).

-## How to download a file from Rapid7 Open Data platform
+### How to download a file from Rapid7 Open Data platform
 At first you need to an acount and create an API key.

 After this, using the following command you can request a download link from Rapid7.
 (Note: The link is only valid for a few hours.)